realworldocaml/book/en/12c-sexprs.md

 val t_of_sexp : t -> Sexp.t
 ```

-But Sexplib has a shorthand for this as well, so that we can just
+But Sexplib has a shorthand for this as well, so that we can just use
-use the same `with` shorthand in the `mli` signature:
+the same `with` shorthand in the `mli`.

 ```ocaml
 type t with sexp